grantzeng/leetcode/journal.md

 ### 1514 - we're still stuck

 Probably best to just leave it for now and pick something else to do.
 I'm not sure why my current solution doesn't work.

+### 236
+Come back to this algorithm tomorrow morning, not sure if I 100% grok it.

+Basically the idea is try to find the targets first, and then backtrack upwards to the LCA - at which point you only want to return the LCA information.
+I think if you grok the algorithm you should be able to write it iteratively.

+Will come back to it tomorrow